Donald Stockford: Operation Springtime

 On 28 March 2001, as part of Operation Springtime, Stockford was arrested at his house in Ancaster.
 Found inside of Stockford's house were hundreds of plastic cards with the names of all Hells Angels members in Canada together with pager numbers for the fellow members of the Nomad chapter and all other chapter presidents in Canada.
 Finally, the police found a tax return for the year 2000 for Nomads Quebec, Inc that listed Maurice Boucher as the Nomad chapter president and Stockford as vice-president.

 At his trial in Montreal in 2003 and 2004, Stockford was defended by Edward Greenspan and Alan B. Gold, two of Canada's best-known lawyers.
 Stockford and Stadnick chose to exercise their constitutional right for a trial in English, which presented major problems as there was a shortage in Quebec of Anglo Crown Attorneys to prosecute the accused together with Anglo judges.
 Another member of the Nomad chapter, Michel Rose, as part of the same trial, insisted on having his trial in English even though Rose could just barely speak English.
 The judge selected for the trial was Justice Jerry Zigman, who was one of the last Anglo (English-speaking) judges left in Quebec.
 The Crown Attorney selected for a trial was Randall Richmond, a native of Hamilton who had settled in Montreal.
 The case against Rose was later severed when Zigman ruled that Rose did not know enough English to understand what was being said in the courtroom.
 The major evidence presented by the Crown were the financial records of the Nomad chapter which Kane had stolen shortly before his suicide.
-The records showed that the Nomad chapter had handled $111,503,361 dollars in purchasing drugs over an eight-month period in 1999 and 2000 and that $10 million dollars had gone to Stadnick and Stockford.
+The records showed that the Nomad chapter had handled $111,503,361 in purchasing drugs over an eight-month period in 1999 and 2000 and that $10 million had gone to Stadnick and Stockford.